 The Black-Scholes-Merton model includes assumptions regarding dividend yields, expected volatility, expected terms and risk free interest rates.
 In respect of par value options granted, the expected term of an option (or “option life”) is estimated based on the vesting term and contractual term, as well as the expected exercise behavior of the employees receiving the option.

-The estimated fair value of stock options is recognised in the statement of Profit and Loss on a straight-line basis over the requisite service period for each separately vesting portion of the award as if the award was, in-substance, multiple awards.
+The estimated fair value of stock options is recognized in the consolidated income statement on a straight-line basis over the requisite service period for each separately vesting portion of the award as if the award was, in substance, multiple awards.

-1 /4s of March 31, 2024 and March 31, 2023, there was ' 395 and ' 441, respectively, of total unrecognised compensation cost related to unvested stock options.
-This cost is expected to be recognised over a weighted-average period of 1.71 years and 1.90 years, respectively.
+1 /4s of March 31, 2025 and March 31, 2024, there was '388 and ' 395 respectively, of total unrecognized compensation cost related to unvested stock options.
+This cost is expected to be recognized over a weighted-average period of 1.70 years and 1.71 years, respectively.

 2.26 Employee benefits